-For decoded and aggregated SKAdNetwork reporting, see SKAdNetwork Reports FAQ and Troubleshooting.
+To run reports on decoded and aggregated SKAdNetwork data, see SKAdNetwork Reports FAQ and Troubleshooting.

 Troubleshooting the SKAdNetwork Raw Data Page